 Dr Elvira Uyarra Reader in Innovation Policy and Strategy, Alliance Manchester Business School, The University of Manchester

-Professor Janet Godsell Professor of Operations and Supply Chain Strategy, WMB, The University of Warwick
+Professor Janet Godsell Dean of the School of Business and Economics and Professor of Operations and Supply Chain Strategy, Loughborough University

 Professor Mark Hart Professor, Economics, Finance and Entrepreneurship, Aston Business School, Aston University